ANNarchy/ANNarchy.github.io/docs/API/BOLD.md

 > Maith et al. (2021) A computational model-based analysis of basal ganglia pathway changes in Parkinson’s disease inferred from resting-state fMRI.
 European Journal of Neuroscience.
 2021; 53: 2278– 2295. doi:10.1111/ejn.14868

-> Maith et al. (2021b) BOLD monitoring in the neural simulator ANNarchy. submitted.
+> Maith et al. (2022) BOLD monitoring in the neural simulator ANNarchy.
+Frontiers in Neuroinformatics 16. doi:10.3389/fninf.2022.790966.